wjandrea/what-bash/README.md

 ### Usage

 Source `what.sh` to get the function `what`.
-The script can also be run directly, but it's not recommended since it won't have access to the shell environment like aliases.
+(The script can also be run directly, but it's not recommended since it won't have access to the shell environment like aliases.)

+Then run `what` with the names of commands.

 ### Example